lyokoth/Pokedex-react/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)

-Created entirely in React, the Pokedex allows you to look up information about your favorite Pokemon.
+Created entirely in React, the Pokédex allows you to look up information about your favorite Pokemon.

 # Features

-- Pokedex - People can search their favorite Pokemon using the search function.
+- Pokédex - People can search their favorite Pokemon using the search function.
 Currently there are 1000 Pokemon available.

 - Team Builder - Coming soon.

-- Featured Pokemon of the day - On the homepage, there will be a featured Pokemon of the day.
-A Pokemon is chosen at random using an API call.
+- Featured Pokémon of the day - On the homepage, there will be a featured Pokemon of the day.
+A Pokémon is chosen at random using an API call.